2025 Berkshire Honey Show Classes

 22. Two matching beeswax candles (moulded or dipped).
 One candle to be lit by Judge.
 Entrant should bring candlestick holders if required.

-23. One cut comb in standard container with transparent top and must have a gross weight between 200g and 255g (7 – 9 oz)
+23. One cut comb in standard container with transparent top and must have a gross weight over 200g

 NDBKA Open Class - Only open to competitors who are members of NDBKA